hyperb1iss/signalrgb-homeassistant/README.md

 ### Enable SignalRGB API

-By default, SignalRGB listens on port 16038.
-You may need to open this port on the Windows firewall so that Home Assistant can connect to your PC.
+Ensure that the SignalRGB API is enabled and accessible:

+1. Open SignalRGB on your Windows PC.
+2. Go to Settings > General > Enable HTTP API.
+3. Note the port number (default is 16038).
+4. If necessary, configure your Windows firewall to allow incoming connections on this port.

 ## ⚙️ Configuration

-After installation, you can add the SignalRGB integration through the Home Assistant UI:
+After installation, add the SignalRGB integration through the Home Assistant UI:

-1. Go to Configuration > Integrations.
+1. Navigate to **Configuration** > **Integrations**.
 2. Click the "+" button to add a new integration.
 3. Search for "SignalRGB" and select it.
 4. Enter the hostname or IP address of the PC running SignalRGB and the port number.